 Another creative method would be to acquire the property and have it transferred into your name.
 The seller and you would set up a contract, allocating a percentage of the profits going forward.
 You would need to consider what would happen if you sold the property, etc., but this can be a great way to acquire a property from someone who is ready to sell, or who wants to take on a quieter role as far as their investment.

 Are you looking to purchase a multi-family property with no money?
 If so, we can help!
-Learn about the best method and find the BEST properties in the New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area area!
+Learn about the best method and find the BEST properties in the North Carolina & New Jersey area!